Manjung District: Economy

 The major economic sectors in Manjung are agriculture, manufacturing and the services industries.
 Agriculture is the main economic sector, making up the majority of the population's employment.
 Manjung is well known for its livestock production, especially poultry.
 Sea fishing and fish/prawn farming are the most important economic activities for some community members.
 At least 5,000 residents are fishermen.
 Farming of fresh-water fish and prawns are being carried out thoroughly in the district.
 There are more than 300 ponds of prawns in operation.
 The most popular prawn farming area is along Dinding River.

 Manjung District has become the fastest growing district in the state of Perak.
-Property prices are seeing increases of over 15% in the past few years.
 In terms of growth of commercial sector, Manjung is the second fastest growing district in the state, with 5,947 developed units or 13.32%.
 Many of these businesses and industries are located along the roads connecting Sitiawan, Seri Manjung, Lumut and Ayer Tawar.
 Industrial and commercial activities are also present in other smaller, neighboring towns such as Beruas, Pantai Remis, Pekan Gurney, Lekir and Changkat Kuring.

 Businesses in Manjung include wholesale, groceries and services.
 There are also informal activities such as settled hawkers (1,029 which cover 11.00%) and itinerant hawkers (1,092 which cover 11.00%) in Manjung district.

 Of all the business activities here, services contribute about 72.30% of all the commercial activities.
 The groceries sector is the second largest commercial activity, covering 24.40% (1,449 unit), while wholesale activities cover the remaining portion, with about 3.40%.

+Vale, a Brazilian company, is a major employer in the Manjung district, and operates the Teluk Rubiah Maritime Terminal, of which 60% of its workforce come from the district.
+The terminal contributes to the economy of Perak, as it is the largest single foreign direct investment in the state.